Andrettin/Wyrmsun/readme.txt

 - Added The Mead of Wisdom quest.
 - Added The Tomb of Durahn Eikinskjaldi quest.
 - The Asa Tribe now correctly starts with 0 resources in the Westward Migration quest.
+- Increased quantity of resources the Asa Tribe starts with in the Northwards to the Sea quest.
+- The natives can no longer research Broad Sword, Bronze Shield and Barbed Arrow in the Northwards to the Sea quest.

 * Terrain
 - Trees now regrow after a long time has passed.